Humanities: History, RE & Geography

 - Year 12-13 will be following the new Edexcel specification.

-In Key Stage 3, following a module entitled "Our World", students learn about people and places, the environment, war and industry, physical geography, weather and climate, resources and sustainable development.
+In Key Stage 3, following a module entitled "Our World", students learn about people and places, the environment, war and (get rid please) industry, physical geography, weather and climate, resources and sustainable development.
 They also learn about a range of countries such as Japan, Brazil and the UK.

-At GCSE there are 3 units.
+At GCSE there are 3 exams.
 In Year 10 and 11 students learn about a mixture of physical and human geography.
-They learn about the restless earth, coasts and ecosystems as well as urban landscapes, population and tourism.
-Students will also complete one controlled assessment based on fieldwork.
+They learn about the natural hazards, coasts and ecosystems as well as urban landscapes, population and development.
+Students will also complete two pieces of fieldwork.

-GCE AS and A Level courses offer students opportunities to study physical, environmental and human geography.
+GCE AS and (get rid please) A Level course offer students opportunities to study physical, environmental and human geography.
 Topics such as climate change, natural hazards, water conflicts, globalisation, urban rebranding are covered.
 The course seeks to develop students' skills in analysing issues, problem solving, decision making and numeracy.

 Items of particular interest

 Students have the chance to participate in a number of field visits.
 Recent trips have seen Year 8 students visit Walton-on-the-Naze to undertake a coastal study.
-In addition, recent residential trips have included Year 10 visiting Swanage, Year 12 visiting Somerset and the trip to Italy in 2016 photos of which which can be seen in the gallery below.
+In addition, recent residential trips have included Year 10 visiting Swanage (get rid please) , Year 12 visiting Wales and the trip to Italy in 2016 and Iceland 2017 photos of which which can be seen in the gallery below.

 Social, Moral, Spiritual and Cultural education through Humanities at Great Baddow High School